Propaganda in Augustan Rome: Metamorphoses

-Additionally, another Roman author Ovid wrote a piece titled Metamorphoses, detailing the history until the deification of Caesar, which surprisingly includes a short section on Augustus.
-Ovid's piece strengthened the contributions Augustus provided for the Principate.
-Seeing his son’s [Augustus] good works, Caesar [Julius] acknowledges they are greater than his own and delights at being surpassed by him.This similarly alludes to Augustus' divine and religious ancestry, and once again refers to how Augustus managed to bring peace and prosperity to Rome.
-There are also similar references of Augustus' leadership was hinted in the Sibylline Books, Ovid undoubtedly accepting this fact.
-The fourth book especially, dedicated to Venus, a goddess Julius Caesar claimed he was a descendant of emphasised heavily on Augustus' divine heritage once again solidifying his position as the rightful ruler of Rome.
+Roman author Ovid's Metamorphoses details the history of the world until the time of Julius Caesar through a Roman perspective.
+Ovid praises Augustus's achievements, comparing them favorably with Julius Caesar: Seeing his son’s [Augustus] good works, Caesar [Julius] acknowledges they are greater than his own and delights at being surpassed by him.This passage notes the prosperity that Augustus brought to Rome.
+There are also references to his leadership in the Sibylline Books, which Ovid likely acknowledged.
+The fourth book, dedicated to Venus, a goddess Julius Caesar claimed he was a descendant of, emphasized the divine heritage of Augustus and solidified his position as Rome's rightful ruler.

 Art

-Artworks of Augustus also served as propaganda, and though there are not many of the paintings the sculptures of Augustus gave insight to how he wanted himself portrayed.
+Many pieces of artwork were made of Augustus during his rule.
+Often this artwork served as means to control his public image.